boyboi86/cqrlib/README.md

 Most of the code snippets written in the book was done using Python 2 & Pandas before stable release.

-The codes found in this repository are modified so that it will be compatible in Python 3 & Pandas 1.0.3 (Rather than Numpy).
+The codes found in this repository is different from the book so that it will be compatible in Python 3 & Pandas 1.0.3 (Rather than Numpy).
 Hopefully new "quants" can relate to the textbook & appreciate the theory behind these codes.

 > "Every successful investment strategy is always supported by an equally sound theory that is practical,